Innovation is the creation of the new or the re-arranging of the old in a new way.

 Though he was largely responsible for the greatest success Sega had ever had, Naka still made the decision to leave the company that had been his home for years.
 Even with his new-found recognition, things weren’t going the way he expected.
 “This was the summer of 1991,” Cerny continues.
 “I’d been setting up and running the Sega Technical Institute, so I was in Japan quite a bit.
 I was shocked to hear he’d left, so I found out where he lived and dropped by.
 His apartment was in a rather dingy building, but it was perfect for him because it was just a few minutes walk from the office.
 At any rate, I heard his long list of issues and started thinking about how to resolve them.
 And of course financial was part of that.”
 Thus, four months after Sonic’s debut, the acclaimed programmer agreed to join his friend at the STI.
 With him came another Sonic Team alumnus, Hirokazu Yasuhara, who had designed the gameplay and stages for much of the original Sonic The Hedgehog.
 (Ironically, Yasuhara would once again team up with Cerny many years later at Naughty Dog to work on the Jak & Daxter series.)

 Back in Japan, Nakayama had no problem with the decision to create a new studio.
 He knew that the 16-bit generation would either make or break Sega in the home market, and he was willing to pull out all the stops.
 “Nakayama clearly understands that when in Rome, you should do as the Romans do,” Toyoda once remarked.
 “At Sega of America we have autonomy.”
-Though Japan would offer feedback and assessment of the designs coming from the Institute, it would be Kalinske and Toyoda who would have the final word on a project’s future.
+Though Japan would offer feedback and assessment of the designs coming from the Institute, it would now be SOA’s new president, Tom Kalinske, and Toyoda who would have the final word on a project’s future.
 Everything seemed to be in place, and Cerny’s vision was finally about to come to fruition.

 The plan was a simple one.
 He would bring over seasoned talent from Japan and have them work with inexperienced Americans in order to give them the opportunity to learn from among Sega’s best minds.
 This mentoring would unite the best design philosophies from both countries.
 Toyoda’s comment on autonomy was on the mark, and the STI was given almost complete independence in its efforts.
 So confident was Sega in its elite studio that it was the only development group allowed to do both arcade conversions and original properties.
 Sonic games would be the main focus, which would help push Sega’s business forward, but the Institute would also be tasked with creating compelling and innovative new titles.
 Cerny set up shop in Palo Alto, California and quickly began to organize his people into teams.